zulip/zulip/docs/linters.md

 Generally, a good workflow is to run with `--modified` when you are iterating on the code, and then run without that option right before commiting new code.

+If you need to troubleshoot the linters, there is a `--verbose` option that can give you clues about which linters may be running slow, for example.

 ### Lint checks

 The next part of this document describes the lint checks that we apply to